Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 * Aligns with future plans for similar functionality in next generation systems management solutions
 * Easy to deploy and manage

 **Note:** Using HSN for boot content projection is recommended and use NMN for any debugging purposes.
-In the case of HSN not configured, then usage of NMN is recommended if it meets the bandwidth requirements.
+In the case of HSN isnot configured, then usage of NMN is recommended if it meets the bandwidth requirements.

 ## iSCSI SBPS solution details